Hopes for HIV cure revived by African child in remission

 This and other recent, isolated cases of remission have given additional hope to the 37 million people worldwide infected with the virus that causes AIDS.

-Yet experts urged caution, saying the case is extremely rare does not suggest a simple path to a cure.
+Yet experts urged caution, saying the case is extremely rare and does not suggest a simple path to a cure.

 "It's a case that raises more questions than it necessarily answers," said Linda-Gail Bekker, president of the International AIDS Society (IAS), which is holding a conference in Paris this week.